Connecting Leeds Bradford Airport

 If the Airport commits to a new arrivals hall and it seemed tonight that site preparation has commenced then why can't the parkway station be fast tracked to match the opening of it.
 There's a railway line there already.
 Its massively unsatisfactory that the "cheap option" of the Parkway can't just be fast tracked - after all this is the most inaccessible airport in the country and anything that can ease road congestion has to be a screaming priority.
 Furthermore it would at the very least provide the opportunity for a modern, attractive, gateway to the city as at present first impressions for visitors are dire.
 Leeds deserves better and there have been enough consultations, feasibility studies and enquiries by now.
 Haste is what is needed, why the delay??

-hugh asked about 5 years ago
+hugh asked almost 6 years ago

 Thank you for your comments.
 The LBA Parkway station is at an early stage of development, building on earlier feasibility studies to develop outline designs for the station.
 The project is looking to maximise the opportunity for delivery of the station, however the delivery programme is subject to the availability of funding, assurance processes of the West Yorkshire Combined Authority, the viability of the business case, the relevant statutory processes, and the rail industry approvals, all of which must be satisfied before delivery can commence.